Software License Tracking in 2026: Process, Best Practices, And Top 5 Tools

 7. Document everything - Maintain clear records to support audits, budgeting, and vendor negotiations.
 A reliable audit trail can save time and reduce risks.

-While this process can technically be done with spreadsheets, it’s far more reliable and scalable with an IT Asset Management (ITAM) platform or even a license tracking software.
+While this process can technically be done with spreadsheets, it is far more reliable and scalable with an IT Asset Management (ITAM) platform or a dedicated license tracking tool.
 These tools automate discovery, centralize license data, and generate reports, making license tracking easier, faster, and far less prone to errors.

 5 best software license tracking tools